rhapsody008/k8s-from-scratch/README.md

   ```

 2. Prepare Certificates:

-No Makefile step created as this is designed to be run on root
+No Makefile step created as this is designed to be run on root.

 Docs: [docs/Certificate.md](docs/Certificate.md)

-- Connect to master-node and use root
+Connect to master-node and use root:
   ```
   make connect
   sudo su
   ```

-- Execute cert generation scripts:
+Execute cert generation scripts:
   ```
   cd /opt/config/master-scripts
   chmod +x generate-certs.sh